divergenz37/astro/_guide/time.markdown

 *Coordinated Universal Time* (UTC) is a time scale that closely approximates Universal Time, but the unit of time is SI seconds rather than seconds of mean solar time/UT1.

-As mentioned earlier, the length of a day in UT1 is not exactly 86400 SI seconds, but slightly longer on average.
+As mentioned earlier, the length of a mean solar day in UT1 is not exactly 86400 SI seconds, but slightly longer on average.
+Thus, a clock ticking in SI seconds, e.g. a clock representing UTC, eventually drifts apart from a clock ticking in seconds of mean solar time, e.g. a clock representing UT1.
 The difference UT1 − UTC is known as DUT1.
-In order to keep UTC within 0.9 seconds of UT1, leap seconds are used at irregular intervals.
+In order to keep UTC within 0.9 seconds of UT1, leap seconds are introduced at irregular intervals when magnitude of DUT1 becomes too large.
 Leap seconds may be positive, in the form of an additional second at 23:59:60, or negative, in which case 23:59:59 is skipped[^nist-leap-seconds].

 Currently, civil time is based on UTC and the concept of time zones.
 A time zone is a region on the Earth that keeps to the same time difference with respect to UTC.
 In practice, these offsets are usually multiples of 1 hour, but some time zones use multiples of 30 or 15 minutes.
 In some regions, daylight savings time is implemented to extend summer daylight into the evening hours.
 This generally involves setting the clock forwards by 1 hour, increasing the UTC offset by 1 hour.